DanielFearn/xplane9_matlab_rl_env/README.md

 Some hints to make sure you have X-Plane set up for this to work are included in the files.
 More in-depth documentation on how everything works can be found in the 4th year final report I wrote for this, if you have access to that.

 If you have any problems getting this code to work, please do contact me.
+If you use this code for research, please cite this repo.